We are very happy to introduce Docusaurus to help you manage one or many open source websites.

 When Facebook first started their open source program, many teams implemented a custom website for each of their open source projects.
 This approach presented challenges when the open source program team was asked to help the project teams improve their documentation.
 Since each site was unique, adding basic infrastructure such as a blog, consistent navigation, search, etc. became challenging undertakings.

-The open source team tried to help mitigate this problem by coming up with a standard Jekyll template that could be used as a starting point for a project website.
+The open source team tried to help mitigate this problem by coming up with a standard template, based on Jekyll, that could be used as a starting point for a project website.
 We asked our new projects to manually copy our template source to their repo, write their docs, and publish.
 This template approach was adopted by most of open source projects launched; some existing projects even converted their custom website implementations to the new template as well.

 So we started thinking about what we could do to help mitigate the challenge of keeping sites updated and consistent across our entire portfolio.
 We also wanted multiple projects to share the same site generation software.
 We wanted them to start out with the same template, and yet have the flexibility to customize and adapt their site theme to suit their needs.
 They should be able to extend and customize their site, but when we update the underlying infrastructure with fixes and features, the project should be able update simply and without any breaking changes.